-The District contracts with the County for many of its professional services, although it maintains its own office space, vehicles, equipment, and materials.
+The District contracts with the County for many of its professional services, although it maintains its own office space, computer network, website and communications systems, vehicles, equipment, and materials.
 The District contracts with other vendors for Information Technology support and some other professional services.